Weehawken, New Jersey: Media and culture

-Weehawken is located within the New York media market.
-The Jersey Journal was a 157-year-old local daily paper covering news in Hudson County that ceased online and print publication in February 2025.
+Weehawken is located within the New York media market and is no longer covered by a traditional newspaper.
+The Jersey Journal was a 157-year-old local daily paper covering news in Hudson County that absorbed the Hudson Dispatch in 1992, but ceased online and print publication in February 2025.
+The Hudson Reporter and the Weehawken Reporter also ceased publication in January 2023.

-Local weeklies include the free bilingual paper, Hudson Dispatch Weekly, (named for the former daily Hudson Dispatch), and the Spanish language El Especialito.
-Also covering the area is River View Observer, a bi-weekly print publication, and the Weehawken Gazette, a bi-weekly online newsletter.
-The Hudson Reporter and the Weehawken Reporter ceased publication in January 2023.
+The area is served by the NY/NJ Spanish language weekly El Especialito and the Weehawken Gazette, a bi-weekly online newsletter.

 The Weehawken Sequence, an early 20th-century series of approximately 100 oil sketches by local artist John Marin, who worked in the city, is considered among, if not the first, abstract paintings done by an American artist.
 The sketches, which blend aspects of Impressionism, Fauvism and Cubism, have been compared to the work of Jackson Pollock.

 The Hudson Riverfront Performing Arts Center is a non-profit organization whose mission is to build a world-class performing arts center on the waterfront.
 Since 2004, it has presented both indoor and outdoor events at Lincoln Harbor.
+In May 2026 the township broke ground on a $25 million performing arts center which will be housed inside a "mixed-use development."